Devil-pundit/Skylee/README.md

 # Credits :-

 Credits for fixing bugs- NOT FIXED SED
-Credits For Designing The Bot Goes To It's Original Developers.
+/nCredits For Designing The Bot Goes To It's Original Developers.